jlightstone/cs_project/README.md

 ## I. Problem statements

 Earthquakes are devastating natural disasters and possess the potential to destroy buildings and cities.
 In the process they can injure and even kill hundreds and thousands of people.
-It is necessary to develop solutions to better understand seismic activity to enable accurate and precise prediction of when an earthquake will happen.
-Tools with this capability provide could equip officials with the necessary information to minimize risks for populations expected to experience seismic activity.
+It is necessary to develop solutions to better understand seismic activity.
+Futher more, it is a priority to develop tools capable of the accurate and precise prediction of when an earthquake will happen.
+Prediction tools of this nature could equip officials with the necessary information to advice about development plans and safty propocals long before these events occur.

 <p align="center">
   <img width="460" height="300" src="https://github.com/jlightstone/cs_project/blob/master/Graphs/earthquake.jpg">
 </p>

 Scientist have recently discovered that “constant tremors” measured along fault lines provide valuable information about earthquake activity.
 The goal of this project is to utilize a machine learning (ML) approach to analyze experimental data that simulates the tremors at fault lines.
-Ultimately, the goal of the project is to develop a generalized ML model capable of correctly model the tremor waves as a function of time till failure.
+Ultimately, the goal of the project is to develop a generalized ML model capable of correctly predicting the time until failure.

 <p align="center">
   <img/ src="https://github.com/hoangtung167/cx4240/blob/master/CSV%20Files/Introduction_data.png">
 </p>

-The data above shows a continuous block of experimental data.
+The data above shows a continuous block of experimental data used for training and test our models.
 This graph shows plotted accoustic viabrations as a function of time.
-The plot also shows a "time to failure" component (a.k.a. the time of earthquake).
+The plot also shows a "time to failure" component (a.k.a. the time till earthquake).
 In order to predict the time to failure, statistical features must be extracted from the data.
 The features used to describe the data are discussed in the next section.

 #### Environment Setup